smartdevicelink/sdl_evolution/proposals/NNNN-widget-support.md

 ### Screen templates

-Today SDL comes with a set of templates available the app can choose from.
-The information what templates are available to the app is provided in
+Today, SDL comes with a set of predefined templates available.
+The information for what templates are available for the apps is provided in
 - `RegisterAppInterfaceResponse.displayCapabilities.templatesAvaiable` and
 - `SetDisplayLayoutResponse.displayCapabilities.templatesAvailable`.